wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en">
-To avoid all unclarity of the concepts, which so easily arises from the indeterminateness of [application]{.origphrase title="Benennung"},  one does well to call such numbers --- the concept of which is completely determinate, but which are not capable of any construction in intuition --- transcendent, purely mental, purely intellectual or
+To avoid all unclarity of the concepts, which so easily arises from the indeterminateness of [nomenclature]{.origphrase title="Benennung"},  one does well to call such numbers --- the concept of which is completely determinate, but which are not capable of any construction in intuition --- transcendent, purely mental, purely intellectual or